Simply-Love/Simply-Love-SM5/README.md

 ## List of features that are available in this fork:

-  * Event specific (ITL/SRPG) progress box on Evaluation Screen
+  * Event specific (ITL/SRPG) progress box on Evaluation Screen (1 player mode only)
   * Event specific (ITL/SRPG) leaderboards as a pane on Evaluation Screen
+  * Extra Event specific (ITL/SRPG) info on the Song Wheel
   * Hiding Evaluation Screen panes that have no information in it (e.g. QR code pane when it has been submitted online)
   * More information on Step Statistics
   * GIFs on Step Statistics
   * 10ms FA+ support
-  * More event specific (ITL/SRPG) info on the Song Wheel
   * Random sound support for Evaluation Screen and song start
   * Better Screenshot naming convention
   * Aesthetic options for lifebars